-For deeper wrinkles, scarring, or other texture, a CO2 laser might be right for you.
-Book now in the form below.
+For deeper wrinkles, scarring, and other skin texture issues, a CO2 laser might be right for you.
+Book an appointment or consultation to learn more.

 The CO2 laser is an ablative carbon dioxide laser that is used for more aggressive skin resurfacing.
 Thin layers of the skin are vaporized using a high-energy beam of light, creating a controlled injury to the skin.
 As the skin heals, it produces collagen and restores the skin’s elasticity.
 It is designed to minimize wrinkles, reduce scarring, even out skin tone, and increase dermal collagen.